4d5645/REIGNN_demo/README.md

 # App running

-In order to creat .venv and install dependencies for the app running you need to execute `.backend/setup.sh`.
-For server launch it is required to use `.backend/start.sh`.
+In order to create .venv and install dependencies for the app running, you need to execute `.backend/setup.sh`.
+For server launch, it is required to use `.backend/start.sh`.

 # Model running

-The multitask version of REIGNN model is available at model/REIGNN.py.
-If you want to perform tests in separate environment, you can use the following code:
+The multitask version of the REIGNN model is available at model/REIGNN.py.
+If you want to perform tests in a separate environment, you can use the following code:

 ```python
 import torch